enisz/igdb/db/assets/templates/02-the-query-builder.md

         // configuring the builder with an options array
         $builder->options($options);

-        // still have to call the build method to building the query
+        // still have to call the build method to build the query
         $query = $builder->build();
     } catch (IGDBInvaliParameterException $e) {
         // invalid key or value found in the $options array